In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

 Watch this video that explains the evolution of his game and the changes he had to make in order to improve his shot.

-A lot of you already know that, but what you don’t know is that once you follow through with your shot the index finger should end up over and through the rim, otherwise it won’t work.
+A lot of you already know that, but what you don’t know is that once you follow through with your shot, the index finger should end up over and through the rim, otherwise it won’t work.

-To summary, what you should do is simply hold your finger over and through rim and that will help you facilitate your ability to become a straight shooter.
-Remember, a quality shooter is a straight shooter.
+So, to sum things up, what you should do is simply hold your finger over and through rim, and that will help you facilitate your ability to become a straight shooter.